Motilal Oswal Financial Services: History

-In January 2010, Motilal Oswal Financial Services Ltd. set up Mutual fund business named as Motilal Oswal Asset Management Company (MOAMC).
+In January 2010, the company set up a mutual fund business named as Motilal Oswal Asset Management Company (MOAMC).

-In 2013, Motilal Oswal Financial Services Ltd. established Aspire Home Finance Corporation Limited (AHFCL).
-The company offers loans for home, construction, composite, improvement, and extension in India.
+In 2013, the company established Aspire Home Finance Corporation Limited (AHFCL).
+The company offers loans for home, construction, composite, improvement and extension in India.

+In February 2024, Motilal Oswal Financial Services faced a cyberattack by the ransomware group LockBit, which claimed to have accessed confidential data.
+This breach could affect the information of over six million clients and put at risk data related to the company's asset management and investment banking operations.